Cayman Airways: Modern history: 2020s

-On 21 October 2021, Cayman Airways cancelled its service to La Ceiba, Honduras, due to an issuance of a NOTAM that Goloson International Airport was downgrading to a Category 6 airport.
+On 21 October 2021, Cayman Airways cancelled its service to La Ceiba, Honduras, due to the issuance of a NOTAM that Goloson International Airport was downgrading to a Category 6 airport.
 Cayman Airways had operated the 737 MAX 8 on that route.
 ICAO requires airports to be Category 7 or higher for the 737 MAX 8 to operate.

 In March 2023, during an interview on Cayman Compass talk show The Resh Hour, Cayman Airways CEO Fabian Whorms said that they had begun the process of looking for a third Twin Otter for its Express Fleet.
 He noted that they might soon replace the Saab 340B+ fleet.
 He stated, "Ideally, we'd like that whatever we replace it with be something that can also fulfil the mission that the Twin Otters currently fulfil for us.
-But that's dependent as to what happens with the Little Cayman aerodrome."
+But that's dependent [on] what happens with the Little Cayman aerodrome."

-On 24 July 2023, a joint press briefing with government ministers from Barbados and Cayman Islands as well as Cayman Airways was held.
-They introduced a twice weekly direct service to Barbados, introducing the airline to Eastern Caribbean markets, and, by way of Barbados, extending to more European markets.
+On 24 July 2023, a joint press briefing with government ministers from Barbados and the Cayman Islands as well as Cayman Airways was held.
+They introduced a twice-weekly direct service to Barbados, introducing the airline to Eastern Caribbean markets and, by way of Barbados, extending to more European markets.
 They also announced an additional two Los Angeles flights.
 This came nearly a month after Cayman Airways restarted flights to Panama.

-On 17 November 2024, Cayman Airways obtained its third Twin Otter for its Express Fleet.
+On 17 November 2024, Cayman Airways obtained its third Twin Otter for its Express fleet.

 Destinations

-As of September 2024, Cayman Airways operates 14 routes to 7 countries.
+As of January 2026, Cayman Airways operates 14 routes to 7 countries.